Advising people fleeing domestic abuse

 Partners of EEA nationals who entered the UK before 1 January 2021

-A person who is the partner (or former partner) of an EEA national can use their EEA family member rights provided that:
+A person who is the partner (or former partner) of an EEA national can use their EEA family member rights to get access to housing and benefits provided that:

-• s/he (the partner) applied to the EU Settlement Scheme on or before 30 June 2021 (or their late application has been accepted); and
+- s/he (the partner) entered the UK and applied to the EU Settlement Scheme on or before 30 June 2021 (or their late application has been accepted), and

-The spouse or civil partner of an EEA national has EEA family member rights until they are divorced, or the civil partnership is dissolved.
-A former partner who is not an EEA national themself retains her/his family member rights if the relationship ended due to domestic violence.
-An immigration tribunal has ruled that this should also apply to a former partner who is an EEA national: contact the AIRE centre if you have a similar case.
+The spouse or civil partner of an EEA national can use their EEA family member rights to access housing and benefits until they are divorced, or the civil partnership is dissolved.
+A former spouse or civil partner who is not an EEA national themself can use their retained family member rights if the relationship ended due to domestic violence.

 A former partner who is the parent of an EEA child who is in education also has the right to reside and /or if s/he is an EEA national themself may have other EEA rights.